allegro/allegro.tech/_posts/2018-03-28-From-Java-to-Kotlin-and-Back-Again.md

 from a modern programming language, especially if it's created from scratch.
 Instead of collection literals, Kotlin offers the bunch of built-in functions:
 `listOf()`, `mutableListOf()`, `mapOf()`, `hashMapOf()`, and so on.
-In maps, keys and values are paired with the `to` operator, which is good, but why not use well-known `:` for that?

 Kotlin: